-Enjoy our foolproof pancake recipe - and six enticing ways to make them better than ever.
+Enjoy our foolproof pancake recipe - and eight enticing ways to make them better than ever.

-It’s Shrove Tuesday, and that can only mean one thing: pancakes.
+Shrove Tuesday is looming, and that can only mean one thing: pancakes.

 The numbers are staggering.
 52 million eggs are used across Britain on this day – some 20 million more than any other day of the year.
 And while lemon and sugar is still the go-to standard, other toppings are increasingly popular: Clarks sell 130,000 bottles of maple syrup on this day alone, while Nutella sell more.